 ## Building and running locally

-Whatever method you used to obtain the code, the build step is the same.
-Fortunately, the Firefox team has made a very good job of automating this with bootstrap scripts and putting [documentation](https://developer.mozilla.org/En/Simple_Firefox_build) together.
+Fortunately, the Firefox team has made a very good job of automating the building process with bootstrap scripts and putting [documentation](https://developer.mozilla.org/En/Simple_Firefox_build) together.

 If your system needs additional dependencies installed (for example, Python, or a compiler, etc), various diagnostic messages will be printed to your screen.
 Follow their advice and try building again.